-Training and Personal Development - Employees and Managers
+Training and personal development - employees and managers

-We are a Company that is committed to give every employee the opportunity to grow and develop, not just our apprentices and trainees.
+We are a company that is committed to give every employee the opportunity to grow and develop, not just our apprentices and trainees.
 We are fortunate to have three dedicated training facilities in the Midlands at Tipton and another two in the South West at Taunton and Dunkerswell.
-This dedicated resource allows for all operational and non-operational training in an off-site purpose-built environment.
+This dedicated resource allows for all operational and non-operational training to be done away from the office in a purpose built environment.

 - Traineeships are also open to our internal team members who demonstrate a level of entry qualifications and experience, and 78 team members have been successful in gaining these traineeships since we introduced this criteria.
-This is an example of how we have listened to our employees who may not have joined WPD to necessarily progress, but once given the chance have taken the opportunity and will become our crafts people and engineers of the future. - In conjunction with our trade union colleagues, we devised a matrix of the required qualifications and experience criteria for each of our operational roles.
-The matrix show the minimum qualification for each of the roles to enable an external candidate to apply for a position, but for internal applicants the matrix gives a lower level of qualifications but allows for a minimum period of experience in a relevant role to promote personal progression in line with our development strategy.
-The internal candidate is then sponsored by WPD to gain the level of qualification required for the role during their training period. - Where the relevant qualifications for a role have not been achieved - e.g. a relevant level 4 qualification for a team manager role, we will offer the facility for a cohort of employees to apply to undertake a relevant qualification in readiness for applying for future roles. - We have provided leadership training for our middle and senior managers that was focused on the impact our leaders and managers have on their teams and the wider workforce.
-The training invites the delegates to examine how they are motivated, learn, and respond in differing situations. - In 2020/21 we provided a comprehensive diversity training package to all of our managers, (Approximately 380) and those involved in any recruitment activities.
-This is provided in the format of 4 separate short courses that build on understanding the behaviour around unconscious bias, leading to the legal position of "getting it wrong".
+This is an example of how we have listened to our employees who may not necessarily have joined WPD to progress, but once given the chance have taken the opportunity and will become our craftspeople and engineers of the future. - In conjunction with our Trade Union colleagues, we devised a matrix of the required qualifications and experience criteria for each of our operational roles.
+The matrix shows the minimum qualification for each of the roles to enable an external candidate to apply for a position, but for internal applicants the matrix gives a lower level of qualifications but allows for a minimum period of experience in a relevant role to promote personal progression in line with our development strategy.
+The internal candidate is then sponsored by WPD to gain the level of qualification required for the role during their training period. - Where the relevant qualifications for a role have not been achieved - e.g. a relevant level 4 qualification for a Team Manager role, we will offer the facility for a cohort of employees to apply to undertake a relevant qualification in readiness for applying for future roles. - We have provided leadership training for our middle and senior managers that was focused on the impact our leaders and managers have on their teams and the wider workforce.
+The training invites the delegates to examine how they are motivated, learn, and respond in differing situations. - In 2020/21, we provided a comprehensive diversity training package to all of our managers (approximately 380) and those involved in any recruitment activities.
+This is delivered as four separate short courses that build on understanding the behaviour around unconscious bias, leading to the legal position of 'getting it wrong'.
 We plan to expand training to all employees in the coming years, and we have incorporated diversity training into our induction for new employees.
-Through these training initiatives we recognise that a culture of shared norms by all, become embedded in our Company.
+Through these training initiatives, it is our aim to embed a culture of shared norms in our company.